javascript-tutorial/ko.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

     For users, when a new version comes out, it may be a total overhaul internally, but still simple to upgrade if the external interface is the same.

 Hiding complexity
-: People adore to use things that are simple.
+: People adore using things that are simple.
 At least from outside.
 What's inside is a different thing.

     Programmers are not an exception.